zowe/docs-site/docs/user-guide/configuring-overview.md

 The Zowe cross memory server (ZIS), provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.
 The same cross memory server can be used by multiple Zowe desktops.
 The cross memory server is needed to be able to log on to the Zowe desktop and operate its apps such as the Code Editor.

-For more information, see [Installing and configuring the Zowe cross memory server (ZWESISTC)](./configure-xmem-server.md).
+For more information, see [Configuring the Zowe cross memory server (ZIS)](./configure-xmem-server.md).